jfernandezr/puppet-preseed/README.md

 =====================

 The Puppet Preseed module, `puppet-preseed`, helps APT package installation using debconf preseeding and copying static configuration files.
+The code has been tested on Ubuntu Server 12.04 64bit.

 Quick usage example
 -------------------